PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models

 \subsection{Individual Soft Prompt Embedding Training}

 Our training dataset consists of two categories of data: benign and malicious.
 Each benign data sample contains a prompt $y_b$ and the corresponding image $x^{\text{ben}}$.
 For malicious data, each sample includes a prompt $y_m$, along with its corresponding original image $x^{\text{org}}$ and a safer version $x^{\text{tgt}}$ generated through SDEdit.
 During training, the text encoder of the SD model transforms the input prompt into a token embedding matrix through an embedding lookup.
-Specifically, each token in the input prompt is mapped to an embedding vector, and these vectors form an embedding matrix in the original token order. \method requires appending a soft prompt token $P_*$, which corresponds to a trainable embedding vector $v_*$, to the end of the original token embedding matrix for every input, whether benign or malicious.
-This token embedding is then processed by other modules in the text encoder, yielding the hidden state embeddings $c_b$ for benign data or $c_m$ for malicious data, which contain the semantic information needed for further processing.
+Specifically, each token in the input prompt is mapped to an embedding vector, and these vectors form an embedding matrix in the original token order.
+To implement soft prompt optimization without altering the pre-trained model architecture, we treat the soft prompt $P_*$ as a new special token (e.g., \texttt{<safety\_token>}) added to the tokenizer through vocabulary expansion.
+Accordingly, we resize the pre-trained token embedding matrix $\mathbf{E} \in \mathbb{R}^{V \times D}$ to $\mathbf{E}' \in \mathbb{R}^{(V+1) \times D}$, where $V$ is the original vocabulary size and the new row corresponds to the trainable vector $v_*$.
+During the forward pass, the input text indices, with the safety token $P_*$ appended, are mapped to vectors using the standard lookup operation on $\mathbf{E}'$.
+The resulting embedding sequence is then processed by the remaining text encoder modules, yielding hidden-state embeddings $c_b$ for benign data or $c_m$ for malicious data.